Even the happiest couples argue every now and again, but it is an unpleasant experience. Here are a few quotes to resolve conflict in relationships.

 Disagreements about children can cause resentment to grow.
-Jealousy can lead to untrusting, reckless behavior.
+Jealousy can lead to untrusting, reckless behaviour.
 And don’t get us started about money.

 One survey showed out of 748 instances of conflict, money was the most repetitive and salient argument between 100 couples.

 Quotes are amazing because they can put your relationship in perspective within a single sentence.

 Here are 5 of our favourite quotes that will help you and your partner put your differences aside and have a more enjoyable relationship.

 Communication is an important part of any marriage.
 Without it, a relationship will falter.

 This is highlighted in this survey, in which 53 percent of 886 ex-couples cited a lack of communication as a strong factor in their reason to get a divorce.

 Further studies show that couples who have healthy communication skills enjoy more satisfying sex lives and have increased overall relationship quality.

 When you’re able to talk to your spouse in a clear and respectful manner, it brings you closer together.
 It teaches you how to resolve conflict as a team, instead of by attacking each other.